Room: FSS 10006

 Work E-mail: email@example.com

-Dr. Kelly Bronson is a Faculty member at the Centre for Law, Technology, and Society, the Canadian Research Chair in Science and Society, and an Assistant Professor within the School of Sociological and Anthropological Studies at the Faculty of Social Sciences.
+Dr. Kelly Bronson is the Canada Research Chair in Science and Society, a Faculty member at the Centre for Law, Technology, and Society, and an Associate Professor within the School of Sociological and Anthropological Studies in the Faculty of Social Sciences at the University of Ottawa.

 Dr. Kelly Bronson is a social scientist studying science-society tensions that erupt around controversial technologies (GMOs, fracking, big data & AI) and their governance.
 Her research aims to bring community values into conversation with technical knowledge in the production of evidence-based decision-making.
 She has published her work in regional, national and international journals.
 She has several competitive grant-funded projects looking at emergent technologies used in agriculture and in environmental impact assessment.